laravel/docs/database.md

 <a name="monitoring-your-databases"></a>
 ## Monitoring Your Databases

 Using the `php artisan db:monitor` Artisan command, you can see how many open connections your database currently has.
-This is a useful metric to understanding your application's load.
+This is a useful metric for understanding your application's load.

 To get started, you should schedule the `db:monitor` command to [run every minute](/docs/{{version}}/scheduling).
 The command accepts the names of the database configurations you wish to monitor as well as the desired number of open connections threshold: